A Day In The Highlands

 Shopping in Highlands Square

 Highlands Square at 32nd and Lowell is a charming neighborhood of quaint boutiques and restaurants, situated among bungalow-style houses.
 It’s got an undeniably small town feel to it, even though it’s just minutes from downtown.
 Here, you’ll find shops offering anything from books and gifts to fine lingerie and contemporary fashions.
-Grab a cup of coffee at the popular hangout Common Grounds and start browsing.
+Grab a cup of coffee at the popular hangout Common Grounds and start browsing, or get lunch and a drink at The Matador

 Galleries in Tennyson Street Cultural District